xavierfoucrier/instacam/DOCUMENTATION.md

 Return: `Array`
 Default: `null`

 The filter option allows you to applies a **custom filter** to the viewport, that is different than applying a CSS filter.
 The custom filter brings you the ability to edit each pixels of the media stream before they are drawn to the canvas.
-This option takes a `Function` with one parameter called `pixel` that corresponds to the current pixel parsed by the **module filtering loop**.
+This option takes a `Function` with one parameter called `pixel` that corresponds to the current pixel parsed by the **class filtering loop**.
 On that pixel, you can get some informations like the `offset` *(index of the pixel)*, the `x` and `y` positions, the `red`, `green` and `blue` color components and finally the `alpha` layer.
 With this informations, you can **edit the pixel properties** and then return the edited informations.
 The return type of the function must be a pixel, represented by an `Array` with the red, green, blue components and the alpha layer: these new values will erase the previous informations of the pixel and will be drawn to the canvas.
 You can also **combine several CSS filters with a custom filter** to obtain pretty effects.
 If omitted, the custom filter won't be applied. **Take a look at the custom filter demo** to see how it works.

 #### done
 Type: `Function`